ThePlasmak/twine-github-pages/README.md

 # twine-github-pages
-Hello!
-This is a copy of theplasmak.github.io, minus the Twine HTML files.
+Hey human.
+This is a copy of theplasmak.github.io, minus Sarah Mak's Twine HTML files.